HouzuoGuo/laitos/doc/Daemon: DNS server.md

 </tr>
 </table>

-Remember to tell laitos to run DNS daemon in the command line:

-    sudo ./laitos -config <CONFIG FILE> -frontend ...,dnsd,...

 Here is an example setup made for two home devices (limit = 2 * 15) and forwards to Google public DNS.

 <pre>